- Reviewed on Monday, December 9, 2013

 Written very well...written to student...written in conversational tone.

-Experiments are simply but thought-provoking and very "to the point".
+Experiments are simple but thought-provoking and very "to the point".

 Lots to read...but is that necessarily a bad thing?

 Heavy on Creationist belief (though that can be a pro as well).

 I would love to see some "living book" suggestions that tie in with this text, but don't think it NEEDS supplements.